polkadot-js/docs/docs/kusama/constants.md

 - **summary**:    Number of eras that slashes are deferred by, after computation.

    This should be less than the bonding duration.
 Set to 0 if slashes  should be applied immediately, without opportunity for intervention.

 ___

-## stateTrieMigration

-### maxKeyLen: `u32`
-- **interface**: `api.consts.stateTrieMigration.maxKeyLen`
-- **summary**:    Maximal number of bytes that a key can have.

-   FRAME itself does not limit the key length.
-The concrete value must therefore depend on your storage usage.
-A [`frame_support::storage::StorageNMap`] for example can have an arbitrary number of  keys which are then hashed and concatenated, resulting in arbitrarily long keys.

-   Use the *state migration RPC* to retrieve the length of the longest key in your  storage: <https://github.com/paritytech/substrate/issues/11642>

-   The migration will halt with a `Halted` event if this value is too small.
-Since there is no real penalty from over-estimating, it is advised to use a large  value.
-The default is 512 byte.

-   Some key lengths for reference:

-  - [`frame_support::storage::StorageValue`]: 32 byte

-  - [`frame_support::storage::StorageMap`]: 64 byte

-  - [`frame_support::storage::StorageDoubleMap`]: 96 byte

-   For more info see  <https://www.shawntabrizi.com/substrate/querying-substrate-storage-via-rpc/>

-___